FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 - MISRA C-2012 Rule 21.6 warns about the use of standard library input/output
         functions as they might have implementation defined or undefined behaviour.
 The function `snprintf` is used to insert information in a logging string.
-The function is bound by the number of bytes available in the buffer.
-When used as intended, the function will not overflow the provided buffer.
-Hence, this violation can be suppressed.
+This is only used in a utility function which aids in debugging and is not part of the 'core' code governing the functionality of the TCP/IP stack.

 #### Rule 17.2
 _Ref 17.2.1_